Last updated: July 18th, 2022

 PERFORMANCE MANAGEMENT

 Performance management at SJB uses a 360 process where self-evaluation, staff feedback and reflections on the year are all discussed and new targets are set.
 For teaching staff it happens in June/July each year.
 For support staff it is in Jan/Feb.
-There is an online portal to make it as simple as possible and reduce the amount of time required by both parties.
+We try to make the process as simple as possible and reduce the amount of time required by both parties.
 All new staff will meet with their line manager in September to set targets for the year ahead.

 The feedback meeting is a good opportunity to discuss how the year has gone for you with your line-manager and what further support or CPD/training you may need to continue to develop.
 For those staff on UPS or at the top of the main scale, the process is a good way of providing the necessary evidence of wider contribution to the school, required to be on (or move up through) UPS.
 It is also an opportunity to thank you formally for all you have done over the year, the many ways you have contributed to the SJB community and the support you have provided for students and other staff.